-A SPECT tracer is currently available for accurate diagnosis of Parkinson's disease.
-However, the small region in the brain that must be imaged requires a dedicated brain SPECT imager with special gamma cameras to provide high resolution, which adds to the cost of the procedure.
-NIBIB is supporting research to create an inexpensive adapter for the conventional SPECT imagers that most hospitals already have.
-The adapter would allow standard clinical SPECT cameras to provide the same high resolution that currently only dedicated SPECT brain imaging systems can produce.
-These improvements would make Parkinson's diagnosis less costly and more widely available.
+A SPECT imaging agent (radioactive tracer) is now available for accurate diagnosis of Parkinson's disease-however, the small brain region that must be accurately imaged requires a dedicated brain SPECT imager with special gamma cameras which adds to the cost of the procedure.
+NIBIB is funding research to create an adapter for conventional SPECT imagers that standard hospitals already have.
+This adapter would allow standard clinical SPECT cameras to provide the same resolution that is currently available only with dedicated SPECT brain imaging systems.
+These improvements would make Parkinson's diagnosis both cheaper and more widely available.

-NIBIB Contacts
+NIBIB Contacts National Institute of

-National Institute of Biomedical Imaging and Bioengineering 6707 Democracy Blvd., Suite 200 Bethesda, MD 20892 Phone: 301-496-8859 info@nibib.nih.gov www.nibib.nih.gov
+Biomedical Imaging and Bioengineering Suite 200 Bethesda, MD 20892 Press Office: Phone: 301-496-8859 Phone: 301-496-3500 info@nibib.nih.gov www.nibib.nih.gov